mimersql/MimerPy/doc/gettingstarted.rst

 While the primary use of MimerPy is as a package used by other Python programs, it is possible to use it a a stand-alone Python program.
-This makes it easy to check if MimerPy works as intended and can connect to a started Mimer database server.
+This makes it easy to check if MimerPy works as intended and can connect to a started Mimer SQL database server.

 For example: